atewari-bot/driving-coupon/README.md

 <br>

 **Segment-wise Acceptance Trend:**
-* Sunny weather is most preferred day for accepting coffee house coupons with acceptance rate of 66.17% compared to other weather conditions.
+* Sunny weather is most preferred day for accepting bar coupons with acceptance rate of 66.17% compared to other weather conditions.
 * Male drivers tend to accept more coupons than female drivers with an acceptance rate of 60.74%.
 * Age range 21-30 tend to accept more bar coupons as compared to other age groups.
 * Drivers with bachelors degree or no degree are equally likly to accept bar coupons as compared to other education background drivers.